APP-Hom Method for Box Constrained Quadratic Programming: Algorithms

-In the second stage, we use PAS method to track the solution path of $(\ref{equation4.28})$.
-Since $(\ref{equation4.28})$ is simple on constraints, we does not iterate multipliers in the tracking steps.
-We simplify the PAS method to solve (\ref{equation4.28}) as follows.
+\textbf{$\bullet$ Homotopy tracking.} $(\ref{equation4.28})$ is a special case of (\ref{pqp}), so we use PAS algorithm to track the solution path of $(\ref{equation4.28})$.
+Moreover, since $(\ref{equation4.28})$ is simple on constraints, we do not need to iterate the multipliers in the tracking steps, that, we simplify the PAS method to solve (\ref{equation4.28}) as follows.